Zur Navigation springen Zum Inhalt springen Zum Footer springen

 Directions

-Start your tour at Westerburg's train station.
-The city offers diverse shopping options.
+Start your route at Westerburg train station.
+The town offers a wide range of shopping opportunities.

-Follow forest paths to the southernmost point of the first lake, Wiesensee.
-A café at Winner Ufer invites you to rest with a splendid view.
-The WällerLand Tourist Information offers informational material and treats to browse.
-Cycle along the lake to the village of Pottum, situated directly by the lake.
+Follow forest paths to the southernmost point of the first lake, the Wiesensee.
+A café at the so-called Winner shore invites you to rest with a wonderful view.
+The WällerLand tourist information offers informational material and treats to browse.
+Ride along the lake to the town of Pottum, located directly on the lake.

-Then pedal for a longer time past small woods and meadows until the second lake follows: Secker Pond with a camping site.
-Pass by Haus Waldesruh and continue to the towns of Seck and Waldmühlen.
+Then cycle for a longer time past small forests and meadows until the second lake follows: the Secker Weiher with a campsite.
+Past the Haus Waldesruh, continue to the towns of Seck and Waldmühlen.

-Along B54, the route leads to Rennerod's Tourist Information and through the town of the same name.
-Cycle on to Krombachtalsperre, the third lake.
+The route leads along the B54 to the Rennerod tourist information and through the town of the same name.
+Then ride to the Krombachtalsperre, the third lake.

-Via Mademühlen, ascend to the "Knot" and pass through Mengerskirchen.
-The fourth lake, Seeweiher of Mengerskirchen, follows immediately after.
-Through Neunkirchen and Irmtraut, you'll reach the Elbbach valley, pass through Langendernbach, and the Wilsenroth station.
+Via Mademühlen, go up to the “Knoten” and through Mengerskirchen.
+The fourth lake, the Seeweiher of Mengerskirchen, follows directly.
+Via Neunkirchen and Irmtraut, you reach the valley of the Elbbach, through Langendernbach and past Wilsenroth train station.

-From the Hessian village of Dorndorf, pass through Bilkheim to Wallmerod's train station.
-Here, a former tranquil rail trail begins.
-Through Berod and a longer stretch of woodland, the Eisenbachwiesen nature reserve, you'll cycle past fields and see the Meudt clay pit on the left.
-Passing through the towns of Meudt and Eisen, a woodland area on the right, you'll reach Ehringhausen.
+From the Hessian Dorndorf, you come via Bilkheim to Wallmerod train station.
+Here begins a former, quiet railway trail.
+Through Berod and a longer forest area, the Eisenbachwiesen nature reserve, you ride past fields and see the Meudt clay pit on the left.
+Past the towns of Meudt and Eisen, cycle past a forest area on the right and reach Ehringhausen.

-Then cross B8 and cycle through the village of Hahn am See.
-Here, the fifth and final lake of the tour awaits: Hahner Forest Lake, offering refreshments and a camping site.
-Subsequently, you'll arrive in Elbingen and turn left again onto the rail trail.
-Now cycle seven relaxed kilometers until you reach Westerburg's train station.
+Then cross the B8 and ride through the town of Hahn am See.
+Here awaits the fifth and last lake of the route: the Hahner Waldsee with dining options and a campsite.
+Afterwards, you reach Elbingen and turn left again onto the railway trail.
+Now relaxingly cycle seven kilometers until you arrive back at Westerburg train station.

 Safety instructions